MaazMS/python/python/Commants_indentation/comments_Indentation_documentation.md

 6. Use IDE/editor with indentation guides

 #### Error Prevention Tips

-1. Use a good code editor with syntax highlighting
+update program 'comments_Indentation_program.py' based on 'comments_Indentation_documentation.md' 1.
+Use a good code editor with syntax highlighting
 2. Enable indentation guides in your IDE
 3. Use linting tools like pylint or flake8
 4. Set up your editor to show whitespace characters